Meaning of Poisson's ratio

 elasticity interrelations with Poisson's ratio 1 elasticity interrelations with Poisson's ratio 2 elasticity interrelations with Poisson's ratio 3

 The theory of isotropic linear elasticity allows Poisson's ratios in the range from -1 to 1/2 for an object with free surfaces with no constraint.
 Physically the reason is that for the material to be stable, the stiffnesses must be positive; the bulk and shear stiffnesses are interrelated by formulae which incorporate Poisson's ratio.
+See Range of elastic Poisson's ratio.
 Objects constrained at the surface can have a Poisson's ratio outside the above range and be stable.

 Poisson's ratio in various materials: table of Poisson's ratio